Maureen220/Conspiracy_Theory_Final/README.md

 |Personal Wellbeing|PW|
 |Control of Information|CI|

-Other characteristics of the repondants were also captured:
+Other characteristics of the respondants were also captured:
 * **Education**: Less than high school, high school, university degree, graduate degree
 * **Childhood Living**: Urban, Rural, Suburban
 * **Gender**: Male, Female, Other